ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

     ENTRYP01 EP for APPLI01 and APPLI02     TRPE01
     ENTRYP02 EP for APPLI03                 TRPE02

-*7.4.10.3.
-Transaction definitions and terminal selection*
+*Transaction definitions and terminal selection*

 Transactions TRPE0101, TRPE0102 and TRPE0203 are defined as illustrated below.